chef/chef-web-docs/chef_master/source/resource_chef_sleep.rst

 The chef_sleep resource has the following actions:

 ``:sleep``
-   Sleep the Chef Infra Client run for a specified number of seconds
+   Pause the Chef Infra Client run for a specified number of seconds.

 ``:nothing``
    .. tag resources_common_actions_nothing